MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 ### `Header`, `Footer` and `FakeLoadingBar`

 You may remove the previous code.
-Now, let's create a minimal app with a `Title`, a `Header`, a `Footer` and finally a `Prompt` element:
+Now, let's create a minimal app with a `Title`, a `Header`, a `Footer` and finally a `Prompt` element.
+[Learn more](https://morgankryze.github.io/ConsoleAppVisuals/references/ConsoleAppVisuals.Elements.html)

 ```csharp
 Window.Open();